 View a winning ePoster from the 2018 conference here.

-The following prizes will be awarded at ASMIRT/AACRT 2019.
+The following prizes were awarded at ASMIRT/AACRT 2019 - congratulations to all our winners.

 Please note prizes are only awarded to those who are current financial members of ASMIRT and who fit the category of the prize.
-These prizes will be adjudicated throughout the conference (with no input from the prize sponsors), and the announcements are final – and no further discussion will be entered into.
+These prizes are adjudicated throughout the conference (with no input from the prize sponsors), and the announcements are final with no further discussion entered into.

 Diagnostic Prize (paper)